Mapping Quantum Threats: An Engineering Inventory of Cryptographic Dependencies: Conclusion

 \section{Conclusion}

-This paper has introduced a comprehensive inventory of systems and environments vulnerable to quantum-enabled threats, classified along two principal risk vectors: \emph{Harvest Now, Decrypt Later} (HTDL) attacks against confidentiality and \emph{forgery} attacks compromising authenticity and integrity.
-Through a dual-view taxonomy—organized by both technology domains and operational environments—the analysis exposes the pervasive dependency of today’s digital infrastructure on cryptographic primitives rendered obsolete by Shor’s algorithm.
+This paper has presented a systematic inventory of cryptographic vulnerabilities across modern digital infrastructures, categorized by two primary risk vectors: Harvest Now, Decrypt Later (HNDL) and signature forgery.
+Through a dual-layered taxonomy of technology domains and operational environments, this analysis documents the reliance of current protocols on asymmetric primitives susceptible to Shor’s algorithm.

-Tables~\ref{tab:techdomains},and~\ref{tab:op-environments} systematically document the quantum vulnerability of a wide spectrum of systems, ranging from Internet-scale protocols to embedded platform components.
-This breadth underscores a central finding: the quantum threat is not limited to a particular sector or application but is systemic, cutting across consumer, enterprise, and national critical infrastructure alike.

-The PKI ecosystem emerged as a particularly critical linchpin, with its global network of certificate authorities and trust anchors vulnerable to both HTDL and forgery risks.
-The interplay between retrospective decryption and proactive impersonation represents a dual threat model requiring urgent mitigation.